 There are a variety of options for heavy equipment training in Alberta, Canada.
-As with any program, before embarking on for a training program, it is a good idea to evaluate: familiarity with equipment, mechanic skills, operator safety, and industries that hire operators.
-Having an understanding of these facets of the roll will help you determine the best school and training program for you.
+As with any program, before embarking on a training program, it is a good idea to evaluate your familiarity with equipment, mechanic skills, operator safety, and industries that hire operators.
+Having an understanding of these facets of the role – will help you determine the best school and training program for you.

 In Alberta, there are a number of options for training, including:

 #201 – 5061 50th Street

 Camrose, Alberta, Canada

 High Velocity Training is located in Camrose Alberta, High Velocity Equipment provides students with a 12 week training program that includes focused hands on course work in Bulldozer, Excavator, Front End (Wheel) Loader, Motor Grader, and Articulated Rock Truck.
 They offer student the ability to spend time in both the classroom learning theory as well as in the seats of heavy machines to receive simulated job-site training.